QuarkNerd/blog/mjose/_posts/2014-11-14-d3_chartcomponents_rsi.md

     down.push(dnow.close < dprev.close ? (dprev.close - dnow.close) * weight : 0);
 }
 {% endhighlight %}
-+ Note the `weight` variable to weight the moving average this is an exponential of the `lamba` property which can be set but is set to 1.0 by default.
++ Note the `weight` variable to weight the moving average this is an exponential of the `lambda` property which can be set but is set to 1.0 by default.
 + Then we use the arrays to calculate the RSI using the formula at the top of this post
 {% highlight javascript %}
 var rsi = (up.length > 0 && down.length > 0 ) ?